 By bus: The bus number 1A runs between the airport and the railway station.
 You can buy tickets from the driver.
 The ticket price is around 3 euros.
 You can use the Tampere journey planner to check the timetables.
 The journey time is 40 minutes.
-Alternatively, there is a Ryanair coach leaving after each Ryanair arrival.
+Alternatively, there is a Ryanair coach leaving after the arrival of Ryanair flights.
 The journey time of the bus is 30 minutes, and the ticket costs 6 euros.

 Weather in Tampere

 Winter: The winter months are cold in Tampere.
 Temperatures in December vary on both sides of 0°C. December is often slushy and rainy.
 January and February are drier months and there’s snow more frequently.
-There is often a permanent snow on the ground, but it's not guaranteed.
-The temperature tends to stay below 0°C, but it can drop to -20°C and below, so it's better to observe the weather forecast.
+There is often permanent snow on the ground, but it's not guaranteed.
+The temperatures tend to stay below 0°C, but can drop to -20°C and below, so it's better to observe the weather forecast.

-Spring: March can still be snowy, and temperatures are close to 0°C. In April, there’s more frequent sunshine, and the snow starts to melt as temperatures keep on rising.
-May is still mild with daily high temperatures around 10-15 degrees.
+Spring: March can still be snowy, with temperatures close to 0°C. In April, there’s more frequent sunshine, and the snow starts to melt due to rising temperatures.
+May is still mild with daily high temperatures around 10-15 °C .

 Summer: June, July and August are the sunniest and warmest months in Tampere and an ideal time for a visit.
 On average, July and August are warmer than June.
-The daily high temperatures are at 20°C and above.
+The highest daytime temperatures are at 20°C and above.
 During the hottest days, temperatures may reach 30°C. However, the weather is bound to change a lot, and temperatures can just as well be around 10-15°C.

-Autumn: It rains frequently in September, and the daily temperatures drop to 10-15 degrees.
-In October, temperatures may drop to 0°C, and it may snow occasionally.
+Autumn: It rains frequently in September, and daily temperatures drop to 10-15 °C. In October, temperatures may drop to 0°C, and it may snow occasionally.
 November and October are a part of the slush season, with a lot of rain and occasional snow.
-Temperatures are close to 0°C during day time.
+Temperatures are close to 0°C during the daytime.

 Text: Ville Ryynänen